-- Running the Document Analyzer (see Chapter 3, Document Analyzer User's Guide [41], which saves an XML representations of the CAS to the specified output directory. - Running a Collection Processing Engine that includes the XMIWriter CAS Consumer (examples/descriptors/cas\consumer/

-XmiWriterCasConsumer.xml). - Explicitly creating XML representations of the CAS from your own application using the org.apache.uima.cas.impl.XMISerializer class.
+- Running the Document Analyzer, which saves an XML representations of the CAS to the specified output directory. - Running a Collection Processing Engine that includes the XMI Writer CAS Consumer (examples/descriptors/cas\consumer/XmiWriterCasConsumer.xml). - Explicitly creating XML representations of the CAS from your own application using the org.apache.uima.cas.impl.XMISerializer class.
 The best way to learn how to do this is to look at the example code for the XMI Writer CAS Consumer, located in examples/src/org/apache/uima/examples/xmi/XmiWriterCasConsumer.java.
-1
+[1]

-Note: The Annotation Viewer only shows CAS views where the Sofa data type is a String.
+NOTE The Annotation Viewer only shows CAS views where the Sofa data type is a String.

-You can run the Annotation Viewer by executing the annotationViewer shell script located in the bin directory of the UIMA SDK or the "UIMA Annotation Viewer" Eclipse run configuration in the uimaj-examples project.
+You can run the Annotation Viewer by executing the annotationViewer shell script located in the bin directory of the UIMA SDK or the "UIMA Annotation Viewer" Eclipse run configuration in the uimajexamples project.
 This will open the following window: